uitsmijter/Documentation/content/providers/providers.md

 - isValid

-The execution time of a provider is limited.
-The advanced setting `SCRIPT_TIMEOUT` can manipulate that behaviour in the future, but the default (and this is what you should use, if not less) is set to **30 seconds**.
-The provider has to complete all tasks within this time limit, this includes performing all necessary requests and reply with the result.
+Provider execution time is limited.
+The advanced setting `SCRIPT_TIMEOUT` can modify this behavior.
+The default timeout is **30 seconds**, which is recommended unless you need a shorter timeout.
+The provider must complete all tasks within this time limit, including performing all necessary requests and returning the result.

 ## Further readings